Fabric Batch Processes Architecture

 Scheduling Batch Processes

-To schedule that a Batch process be executed either at a given time or recurrently, a scheduled Job process must be created.
-This can be achieved using a user job, containing the batch command that needs to be repeatedly invoked.
+To schedule a Batch process to be executed either in a given time or recurrently, a scheduled Job process must be created.
+This can be achieved using a user job that contains the batch command, which needs to be repeatedly invoked.

-Basically, this consists in creating a scheduled Job that calls a Batch process - which in turn will create multiple or scheduled one-time Jobs (each one parametered thanks to the execution settings parsed in the Batch command).
+Basically, this consists of creating a scheduled Job that calls a Batch process, which in turn, will create multiple or scheduled one-time Jobs (where each job is parametered thanks to the execution settings parsed in the Batch command).

 Step 1